Meta-plasticity and memory in multi-level recurrent feed-forward networks: The model

 \subsection{Reinforcement dynamics}

-To recover Hebbian-type memory dynamics, we employ an edge-reinforced random walk (ERRW) \cite{davis_reinforced_1990} and adapt it so that the memory can degrade, producing an effective short-term memory (STM) as explained below.
+To recover Hebbian-type memory dynamics, we employ an edge-reinforced random walk (ERRW) \cite{davis_reinforced_1990} and adapt it so that the memory may degrade, producing an effective short-term memory (STM) as explained below.

-For a generic random walk on a network, the probability $\prob\left(i \rightarrow j\right)$ to go from node $i$ to node $j$ is given by the weight $w^{\edge}$ of the edge $\edge~=~i~\rightarrow~j$ connecting the two nodes, normalised over all edges leaving $i$:
+For a generic random walk on a network, the probability $\prob\left(i \rightarrow j\right)\equiv p_{ij}$ to go from node $i$ to node $j$ is given by the weight $w^{\edge}$ of the edge $\edge~=~i~\rightarrow~j$ connecting the two nodes, normalised over all edges leaving $i$:

 where $k^{+}\left(i\right)$ is the set of all out-going edges of node $i$.
 In an ERRW, each edge weight is time-dependent: it is increased (reinforced) each time the walker passes through it, and all edge weights decay over the same characteristic time-scale, see Eq.s~\eqref{eq:frecency}~-~\eqref{eq:sigmoid_logistic_function}.
 The network becomes adaptive.